-St. Petersburg Social Services Hubs
+St. Petersburg Shared Services Organization (SSO)

 PCF will exhibit transparency with all transactions from this fund while providing an opportunity for the community to observe and participate in our collective efforts.

 PCF will share accountability with our grantees for the outcomes of this project and provide an opportunity to learn from both success and failure.

 PCF will act with urgency to ensure funds are deployed to organizations in a responsible yet rapid fashion to meet critical needs without unnecessary delay.